mickaelrebeau/Interactive-Rating-Frontend-Mentor/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Interactive Rating Componen

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Interactive Rating Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents